mcdaley/rest-api-design-guidelines/README.md

 ## Pagination
 Pagination is the process of returning a large set of results in chunks (or pages) to reduce the amount of information that is sent with each response.
+Pagination can be implemented using offset-based or cursor-based pagination.

+### Offset Pagination
-The following query parameters are used to support pagination.
+The following query parameters are used to support offset-pagination.

-### page
+#### page
 The page that the user wants to return, for example:

 ```